-Professionals in Herefordshire who work with children and young people are aware of the high numbers of children who become looked after across our county.
+Professionals in Herefordshire who work with children and young people focussed on safety in the home environment and are aware of the high numbers of children who become looked after across our county.
 These professionals have consistently highlighted the need for a stronger approach to early identification and early help, including better intervention on specific issues such as domestic abuse and neglect.